-• You must begin with the weight information supplied on the data plate of your camper, located near the rear by your camper entrance.
+You must begin with the weight information supplied on the data plate of your camper, located near the rear by your camper entrance.
 An example is as follows.

-MANUFACTURED BY: Pleasant Vall ey Teardrop Trailers DATE: 01/01/2000 VEH.
-I.D NO. 820M0000 CAMPER WEIGHT IS KG.
-(LBS.)
-MAXIMUM WHEN IT CONTAIN S STANDARD EQUIPM AENT, LITERS (G/ AL.) OF WATER, KG.
-(LBS.)
-OF BOTTLED GA AS, AND CUBIC METERS (CUBIC FT .)
-REFRIGERATOR (OR ICEBOX WITH KG.
-(LBS.)
-OF ICE, AS S APPLICABLE).
-CONSULT OWNERS MANU AL (OR DATA SH HEET, AS APPLICABLE) FOR WEIGHTS O F ADDITIONAL OR OP TIONAL EQUIPMENT
+MANUFACTURED BY: Pleasant Valley Teardrop Trailers DATE: 01/01/2000 VEH.
+I.D NO. 820M0000 CAMPER WEIGHT IS LITERS ( GA KG. ( AL.) OF WATER, LBS.)
+MAXIMUM WHEN IT CONTAINS STA ANDARD EQUIPM IENT, KG. ( LBS.)
+OF BOTTLED GAS, AND CUBIC METERS ( CUBIC FT.)
+F REFRIGERATOR (OR ICEBOX WITH KG. ( LBS.)
+OF ICE, AS A PPLICABLE).
+CONSULT OWNERS MANU IAL (OR DATA SHE ET, AS APPLICABLE) FOR WEIGHTS OF ADI DITIONAL OR OP TIONAL EQUIPMENT.

 - Option Weights.
 In addition to knowing the weights of your specific camper, you must know the additional option weights on your camper.
 Since each camper is weighed individually upon completion of its manufacturing, factory installed options will be included in the weight reflected on your camper's data plate.
 The options listed are items that were specifically designed by nuCamp to be installed on your truck camper by your dealer: - 1.
 Side Awning Option adds a maximum of 45 lbs. - 2.
 Air Conditioner Option adds a maximum of (87) lbs. - 3.
 Microwave Option adds a maximum of (24) lbs. - To estimate the total cargo load that will be placed on a truck, add the weight of all passengers in the camper, the weight of supplies, tools, and all other cargo, the weight of installed additional or optional camper equipment, and the manufacturer's camper weight figure.
 Select a truck that has a cargo weight rating that is equal to or greater than the total cargo load of the camper and whose manufacturer recommends a cargo center of gravity zone that will contain the camper's center of gravity when it is installed. - Truck payload capacity is the amount of weight a truck is designed to carry.
 Campers are considered "truck payload".
 New trucks have their payload capacity posted in the glove box or on a specification sheet supplied with the truck owner's manual.
 Trucks that have many options and/or a 4-wheel drive option have less payload.
 When calculating payload, truck manufacturers assume all seat positions are filled with persons weighing 150 pounds each. - Center of gravity is crucial to understanding truck and camper matching.
 Truck manufacturers are also required to provide a 'center of gravity zone' for camper loading.
 To determine if your truck/ camper combination is within the proper center of gravity limits, observe these steps: - a.
-Find the center of gravity for your type model.
+Find the center of gravity for your type of model.

 Failure to properly match the camper and truck can result in undesirable handling characteristics and create a safety hazard.
-DO NOT load your vehicle beyond its gross vehicle weight rating (GVWR) and/ or gross axle weight ratings (GAWR).
+DO NOT load your vehicle beyond its gross vehicle weight rating (GVWR) and/or gross axle weight ratings (GAWR).